Sun Protection Tips From a Dermatologist

 Choose your hat for good sun protection.
 Not all hats protect your skin.

 - Be sure that your sun protection hat is made of sun blocking fabric, ideally tested and rated UPF50+.

 - Wear a hat with a full 3 or more inch brim, the necessary brim to protect the average adult face/ears/neck.

 - A sun protection hat must cover your scalp skin too.

 Don’t rely on ball caps or visors to shade your skin fully.
 They are a dermatologist's job security.

-I have a collection of attractive, and affordable hats so that you can use them hard and often, but still feel fashionable.
+I have an attractive, and affordable hat so that you can use them hard and often, but still feel fashionable.

 UV ray intensity varies with the season, time of day, where you live, and proximity to reflective surfaces.
 Be extra careful and try to avoid direct sun exposure during the times when the sun's UVB rays are most intense.

 - UVB intensity is the highest at 10 am – 2 pm standard time, or 11 am – 3 pm daylight savings time.

 - UVB is more intense: